waku-org/docs.waku.org/docs/guides/nwaku/run-docker.md

 ---
-title: Run Nwaku in Docker Container
+title: Run Nwaku in a Docker Container
 ---

 This guide provides detailed steps to build and run a `nwaku` node in a Docker container.
 If you prefer a pre-configured setup that includes a monitoring dashboard, see the [Run Nwaku with Docker Compose](/guides/nwaku/run-docker-compose) guide.